scalar-co/DualCAN_F105/Software/doc/SoftwareRequirementSpecification.md

 ## 1. Reference to hardware arhitecture

-this ECU has:
+This ECU consists of:

-- CAN channel 1.
+- CAN channel 1

-- CAN channel 2.
+- CAN channel 2

-- Serial communication with PC software.
+- Serial communication with PC software

 ## 2. Requirements for software